shivamrathore0897/assignment-megamenu/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 or
 you can also connect with me directly at shivamrathore0897@gmail.com.

 ## Description

-This project utilizes a JSON file to create and customize a mega menu with a versatile and hierarchical structure.
+This project utilizes a JSON file to create and customize  mega menu with a versatile and hierarchical structure.
 It facilitates seamless navigation and organization of menu items, catering to the needs of large-scale applications.

 ### Warning: Make sure the structure of the JSON file remains the same.